 Thanks and I look forward to hearing from you!

 Unfortunately, I had scheduled a soap class and had students already signed up, so I responded and gave Laurie the names of some other soap makers I thought might be interested.
-A day later my friend Vivian (who owns The Little Soap Shop in Astoria) texted me.
+A day later my friend Vivian (who owns Lavender Label in Astoria) texted me.

 Angela!!!
 Hack my life just called me to do a bit on their show this Saturday.
 I’m running a race so I’m not available and let’s be honest I’m nervous as hell in front of a camera!
 So I referred them to u and she told me they called you but u r teaching and won’t have enough time to go to jersey!!!!
 Angela you are the perfect candidate for this show!
 No joke!!!
 Rethink it!
 I think you would be great!!